krzyzanowskim/STTextView/STTextViewDemo/content.txt

 - macOS text system integration
 - Performant Text editing
-- Line numbers
+- Line numbers in a ruler view
+- Ruler Markers support
 - Customization of colors and fonts
 - Toggle line wrapping on and off
 - Adjust height of lines
 - Highlight/Select ranges in the text view
 - Search/Replace the text
-- Completion
+- Customizable Completion support
 - Smooth scrolling of long content
 - Anchored annotations
 - Undo/Redo